-It is recommended that you be in 4th grade to audition, though many times young actors aren’t quite ready and more likely to be cast as 5th graders.
 We are committed to “non-traditional casting,” or “color-conscious casting” of ethnic minority actors in roles where race or ethnicity is not germane.
 Which means young actors of all races are encouraged to audition.

-“Do I need to prepare anything?”
+“Do I need to prepare a monologue or a song?”